bosemessi/bosemessi.github.io/_posts/2021-12-25-GraphTheoryBits.markdown

 ![Image](https://bosemessi.github.io/images/dgraph.png)

-In football lingo, think of undirected graphs representing pass networks as representing total pass exchange between players, while directed graphs representing pass networks also distinguish between passes from A to B and passes from B to A.
+In football pass networks lingo, think of undirected graphs as representing total pass exchange between players, while directed graphs distinguish between passes from A to B and passes from B to A.

 ## Triangles